-and reviewed.
-(E.g., is there electronic correspondence Company Policies.
-Should relevant company policies about the specific topic of the allegations?
-Are certain apply to the investigation process, they should be carefully systems or records referenced in the complaint?
-Is considered - and any deviations documented - before contextual data (e.g., sales numbers, contracts) on the investigation is launched. parties involved available?
-Are minutes from key meetings available?)
+Company Policies.
+Should relevant company policies apply to the investigation process, those should be carefully considered - and any deviations documented - before the investigation is launched.

 Scope and Purpose.
-Relevant time periods, business units, employees and goals for the internal investigation Employee Interviews.
-Once key players are identified should be determined at the outset.
-While the scope often (whether through document/data review or other expands or changes based on the facts identified, it may avenues), direct engagement and questioning on matters be counterproductive and unduly burdensome on the subject to review are key parts of any internal investigation company for the investigation to take on an unnecessarily and can often be the most complicated step. broad scope, which may impede the efficient and timely MEMORIALIZING INVESTIGATION FINDINGS resolution of the critical issues.
+Relevant time periods, business units, employees and goals for the internal investigation should be determined at the outset.
+While the scope often expands or changes based on the facts identified, it may be counterproductive and unduly burdensome on the company for the investigation to take on an unnecessarily broad scope, which may impede the efficient and timely resolution of the critical issues.

 Data Preservation.
 Whether the investigation stems from a subpoena or other legal process, steps should be taken immediately to preserve all potentially relevant data and documents.
 Recommended steps often include implementing back-end holds on emails and other electronically stored documents, communicating preservation obligations to employees and relevant parties (e.g., board members), and suspending routine document retention and/or deletion policies.
-Given the prevalence of communicating by text message or other messaging applications, as well as the recent focus by the DOJ on obligations to preserve and produce such communications, consideration of whether to collect data from employees' mobile devices also may be necessary.
+Given the prevalence of communicating by text message or other messaging applications, as well as the recent focus by DOJ on obligations to preserve and produce such communications, consideration of whether to collect data from employees' mobile devices also may be necessary.